HanwenXU721/HanwenXU.github.io/posts/01 The Middle Typology-Public Housing for China's New Generation .md

 ---
-title: Folding Longchang
+title: The Middle Typology-Public Housing for China's New Generation
 disc: no disc here
-date: 2018 Fall Semester, Year 3
+date: 2021 Term1, AA Projective Cities
-path: renovation-of-old-apartment
+path: The Middle Typology-Public Housing for China's New Generation
 ---
 <special>
 </special>

-## Folding Longchang
+## The Middle Typology-Public Housing for China's New Generation

 I made this stadium design for ArchOutLoud Design Competition, together with Xiyu Chen and Ruofan Xue.
 In this competition, we were asked to design a new multi-purpose stadium at the former Olusosun Landfill in Lagos, Nigeria.